-- Stay calm and do not show disbelief or shock. - Listen carefully. - Reassure them that they were right to tell you and you are treating the information seriously. - Let them know what you are going to do next and that the service will take steps to protect and support them. - Write down what was said as soon as possible - Report to your supervisor or other appropriate manager in line with the process set out in this Safeguarding Policy.
+- Stay calm and do not show disbelief or shock. - Listen carefully.
+Prompt with open questions. - Reassure them that they were right to tell you and you are treating the information seriously. - Let them know what you are going to do next and that the service will take steps to protect and support them. - Write down what was said as soon as possible.
+Keep this factual and include details such as dates, names etc - Check that the basic personal details we have are up to date e.g. address, phone number, dates of birth - Report to your supervisor or other appropriate manager in line with the process set out in this Safeguarding Policy.